 - For any advice, speak to your local microbiologist, or the Helicobacter Reference Laboratory

 Public Health England.
-Test and treat for Helicobacter pylori in dyspepsia.
-London: Public Health England.
-October 2016, updated February 2019.
+Helicobacter pylori in dyspepsia: test and treat.
+London: Public Health England. © Crown copyright 2017.